PLATE 02 — THE RESEARCH RECORD

 Key Studies in the CJC-1295 Ipamorelin Literature

-Ionescu and Frohman (2006) — Human GH pulsatility under CJC-1295.[1]
+Ionescu and Frohman (2006) — Human GH pulsatility under CJC-1295 [1].
 CJC-1295 at 60–90 µg/kg subcutaneous in healthy men elevated mean GH 46%, mean IGF-1 45%, and basal GH 7.5-fold one week post-dose.
-Pulsatile GH secretion was preserved throughout — distinguishing this analog from GH-axis blunting observed with continuous GH infusion.
+Critically, pulsatile GH secretion was preserved throughout sustained CJC-1295 exposure — a finding that distinguished this GHRH analog from the GH-axis blunting observed with continuous GH infusion.

-Jetté et al. (2005) — Albumin bioconjugation and the DAC mechanism.[2]
+Jetté et al. (2005) — Albumin bioconjugation and the DAC mechanism [2].
 This rat pharmacokinetic study identified the maleimidopropionamide moiety of CJC-1295 as the in vivo albumin-binding element, produced a 4-fold GH AUC increase over native GHRH, and detected compound in plasma beyond 72 hours post-single-SC-dose.
+The study established the chemical mechanism underlying the DAC half-life extension.

-Raun et al. (1998) — Ipamorelin selectivity in rat and swine.[3]
+Raun et al. (1998) — Ipamorelin selectivity in rat and swine [3].
 Ipamorelin did not elevate ACTH, cortisol, FSH, LH, prolactin, or TSH at doses more than 200-fold above its GH-release ED50.
-This selectivity profile was absent from earlier GHRP-6 and GHRP-2 literature.
+This selectivity profile was absent from the earlier GHRP-6 and GHRP-2 literature and defines the safety argument for ipamorelin versus first-generation GHRPs.

-Farhy and Veldhuis (2005) — GHS/GHRH synergy across five species.[13]
-A near-threshold GHS dose combined with a maximally effective GHRH dose produced supraadditive GH release in humans, rats, pigs, cows, and dogs, with continuous GHS infusion preserving pulsatile GH patterns.
+Farhy and Veldhuis (2005) — GHS/GHRH synergy across five species [13].
+A near-threshold GHS dose combined with a maximally effective GHRH dose produced supraadditive GH release in humans, rats, pigs, cows, and dogs.
+The computational model identified three distinct mechanisms of synergy and demonstrated that continuous GHS infusion preserves pulsatile GH patterns — the foundation of the combination-secretagogue rationale.

-Sackmann-Sala et al. (2009) — Downstream proteomics in healthy men.[6]
-CJC-1295 administration shifted the serum protein profile one week post-injection: apolipoprotein A1 and transthyretin isoforms decreased; beta-hemoglobin, C-terminal albumin fragment, and immunoglobulin-albumin fragment increased.
-Immunoglobulin-albumin levels correlated linearly with IGF-1.
+Sackmann-Sala et al. (2009) — Downstream proteomics in healthy men [6].
+CJC-1295 administration shifted the serum protein profile in healthy young men one week post-injection: apolipoprotein A1 and transthyretin isoforms decreased; beta-hemoglobin, C-terminal albumin fragment, and immunoglobulin-albumin fragment increased.
+Immunoglobulin-albumin levels correlated linearly with IGF-1, providing proteomic confirmation of GH/IGF-1 axis activation.

 CJC-1295 Ipamorelin Side Effects in Published Studies

 The broader secretagogue class literature identifies mild glucose elevation and insulin resistance as recurring adverse signals across oral GHS trials (MK-677, capromorelin).
-GHS-independent adipogenic effects — increased relative body fat and leptin elevation in GH-intact mice — were observed with ipamorelin in one mouse study, a finding mechanistically distinct from GH's predicted lipolytic effects.[19]
+Their relevance to injectable CJC-1295/ipamorelin at lower doses is not established from published controlled data.
+GHS-independent adipogenic effects — increased relative body fat and leptin elevation in GH-intact mice — were observed with ipamorelin in one mouse study, a finding mechanistically distinct from GH's predicted lipolytic effects [19].
+These GH-independent effects have not been characterized in human trial data.

 CJC-1295 with DAC vs No DAC: Half-Life Comparison

 Drug Affinity Complex (DAC) modification extends CJC-1295 half-life from minutes to approximately 6–8 days by forming a covalent in vivo bond with serum albumin.
-Native GRF(1-29) and unmodified GHRH fragments are degraded rapidly by DPP-IV at the N-terminal His-Ala dipeptide; their plasma half-life is below 10–13 minutes.[16]
-CJC-1295 without the DAC modification — sometimes labelled "Modified GRF(1-29)" — incorporates amino acid substitutions that resist DPP-IV cleavage but lacks the albumin-binding moiety; its pharmacokinetics approximate an intermediate between native GHRH and the DAC form.
+Native GRF(1-29) and unmodified GHRH fragments are degraded rapidly by DPP-IV at the N-terminal His-Ala dipeptide; their plasma half-life is below 10–13 minutes [16].
+CJC-1295 without the DAC modification — sometimes marketed as "Modified GRF(1-29)" — incorporates amino acid substitutions that resist DPP-IV cleavage but lacks the albumin-binding moiety; its pharmacokinetics approximate an intermediate between native GHRH and the DAC form, with a half-life of approximately 30 minutes based on the mechanistic literature.

-CJC-1295 with DAC produced a 4-fold increase in GH AUC over 2 hours versus native hGRF(1-29) in the foundational rat pharmacokinetic study.[2]
-The DAC albumin conjugate was confirmed in post-injection equine plasma by immuno-PCR at 50 pg/mL screening threshold.[22]
+CJC-1295 with DAC produced a 4-fold increase in GH AUC over 2 hours versus native hGRF(1-29) in the foundational rat pharmacokinetic study [2].
+The DAC albumin conjugate was confirmed in post-injection equine plasma by immuno-PCR at 50 pg/mL screening threshold [22].
+The clinical consequence of the extended half-life is a shift from acute-pulse pharmacology toward sustained tonic GH elevation; published human data showed sustained IGF-1 elevation persisting beyond 14 days from a single dose of the DAC form [1].
+For a visual comparison of the decay curves, see the half-life comparison section on the Dosage page.

 Secretagogue Stimulation vs Exogenous HGH Administration